Wasted (Carrie Underwood song)

-"Wasted" is a song written by Marv Green, Troy Verges and Hillary Lindsey, and recorded by American country music artist Carrie Underwood.
-It was released in February 2007 as the sixth and final single from her multi-platinum debut album, Some Hearts.
-It began receiving country radio airplay as an album track, causing it to place on the US Country chart weeks before its official release as a single.
+"Wasted" is a song written by Marv Green, Troy Verges and Hillary Lindsey, and recorded by American singer and songwriter Carrie Underwood.
+It was released in January 2007, as the fifth and final single from her debut studio album, Some Hearts.
+It began receiving country radio airplay as an album track, causing it to place on the US Hot Country Songs chart weeks before its official release as a single.